 the /conductor

-module orchestrates content in the filesystem. it provides the orchestrate()
+module orchestrates content in the filesystem. it provides an orchestrate()

-function to traverse directories and build a structured tree of articles and its metadata.
+function to traverse directories and build a structured tree of articles with their metadata.

 node:fs